dashingsoft/pyarmor/docs/questions.rst

   to use the default restrict mode.
 If low restrict mode works, check the scripts make sure they don't violate the restrict mode.

+* If you are using complex scripts or packages, try a simple script or package to check it works or not.

 * Understanding pyarmor by doing a test in a few minutes if something you're not sure.